Created on

 | Solution |

-Beginning from v7.2.12, v7.4.9 and v7.6.4, FortiGate verifies the signature of SAML Response messages.
+Beginning from v7.2.12, v7.4.9, and v7.6.4, FortiGate verifies the signature of SAML Response messages, in addition to SAML assertions.
 See SAML certificate verification in Release Notes.
-Note that this also includes the FIPS-CC CVE-Patched builds for FortiOS 7.2, such as FIPS-CC-72-5 and onward.
+This also includes the FIPS-CC CVE-Patched builds for FortiOS v7.2, such as FIPS-CC-72-5 and onward.

 After the upgrade, SAML authentication when using FortiGate as the Service Provider (e.g., for IPsec/SSL VPN, FortiGate administrator logins, SAML captive portal) may fail.
 The below debugs can be run on the FortiGate while reproducing the issue from the test user's PC: